 The Partnership provides nearly all of its services without charge through the generosity of individual and institutional donors, its experienced legal staff, and the volunteer participation of the broader legal community.
 The Partnership leverages its own limited resources and small staff by recruiting and supervising a corps of volunteer attorneys from corporations and law firms to advise its clients.
 A staff attorney is assigned to each legal matter, providing ongoing support to volunteers and clients as needed, helping to ensure the highest quality representation.

-The Pro Bono Partnership assists qualifying nonprofit organizations in Connecticut, New Jersey, and Westchester, Orange, Rockland and Putnam Counties, New York.
+Pro Bono Partnership assists qualifying nonprofit organizations in Connecticut, New Jersey, and Westchester, Orange, Rockland, Putnam, Nassau, and Suffolk Counties, New York.
 We assist organizations in surrounding areas on a case-by-case basis.